What are fats?

 Blood Sugar Balance

-Fats are the only macronutrient that do not affect blood sugar, which is why they are so important for conditions like diabetes and insulin resistance.
+Fats are the only macronutrient that do not affect blood sugar, which is why they are so important for conditions like diabetes .
 When combining with carbohydrates, fats can help lower the blood sugar response by slowing down the absorption of the carbohydrate.
 This supports steady energy levels, as opposed to spikes and crashes.

 Fats have been negatively linked to heart health over the years, however this is largely due to increased inflammatory levels in the body, not due to fat consumption.
 Research is increasingly showing that specific fats have protective benefits for cardiovascular health.
 For instance, omega 3 fats have been shown to reduce the risk of coronary heart disease, lower triglycerides and LDL cholesterol levels, whilst improving HDL levels in the blood.